Thank you for getting in touch!

 Esports betting offers a wide selection of bet types.
 This variety allows players to tailor their wagers based on knowledge, risk level, and strategy.
 Here are the most common options:

-- Outright Winner: This involves betting on the overall winner of a tournament before it begins, not just a single match.
+• Outright Winner (Tournament Winner): This involves betting on the overall winner of a tournament before it begins, not just a single match.
+Tournament winner is a common outright market in major esports events.

 Sports Betting vs Esports Betting